sguox002/leetcode/dp/similar-problems.md

 6. continuous subarray sum<br/>
 multiple of K
 prefix sum and %k the same results

+354. russian doll
+sort the envelop first and then compare with previous

+410 split array minimize the largest sum split into m parts do the prefix sum (accumulation) and it is sorted. the largest sum is between the largest element and the total sum. then we can use binary search to reach m parts.
+This is a typical indirect dp approach

+517. Super Washing Machines
+target is to make every machine the same. so we subtract the average every machine then need give its load to its right. the max is then the max of peak abs and the element abs.

 ### knapsack problem
 knapsack involves choosing from candidates, with or without repetition